uv: Python Package and Project Manager

-uv is a high-performance Python package and project manager that provides a unified interface for installing Python versions, managing dependencies, creating virtual environments, running scripts, building packages, and publishing to package indexes.
+uv is a high-performance Python package and project manager that provides a unified interface for installing Python versions, managing dependencies, creating virtual environments, running scripts, formatting code, building packages, and publishing to package indexes.

 Why uv?